Essential Koh Lanta Guide – Chilled out vibes in the Andaman Sea

 We recommend choosing a rental shop that doesn’t need to hold your passport as a deposit.
 Instead, give a copy of your passport plus a despot in cash, which is usually around 3,000 to 5,000 baht per motorbike.

-Hi, we’re Sander and Mariska.
+This is a guest post by Sander and Mariska.
 In 2014 we decided to quit our jobs, sell everything we owned and left for Thailand.
 Our goal?
 To create the best website about Thailand there is: Go To Thailand.
 Check out our blog for more tips and information on destinations, or follow us on Facebook and Instagram.